Conflict & Crisis in Venezuela: Human Rights & International Responses

 September 20, 2012

 CLALS hosted two Cuban documentary filmmakers from the Instituto Superior de Arte, María Elisa Pérez and Duniesky Cantón Fernández, to share their compelling documentary on housing conditions in Havana.
 Their week-long stay included class visits and film screenings at American University, Norfolk State University, the University of Maryland, College Park and the College of William and Mary.
-Please click here to view the two-part documentary.
+For more information,

 Violence in Mexico: A Nonviolent Response